 The frequency of the trams varies depending on the line, day of the week and time of day.
 With this in mind, you can expect to wait between five and 20 minutes for a tram on average.

 Sydney has several train lines from Central that head east, north, west and south from the Central Business District (CBD).
 There are plenty of stations along each line, so check the timetable to see if any are close to where you live.

 If the bus has an L or X somewhere in the number, be careful!
 Some of these buses are express buses, meaning they won’t stop at certain bus stops.
 Check with the driver if you’re unsure.

 Ferries cover almost every suburb that’s fronted by Sydney Harbour, including Manly, Balmain and Circular Quay, and even extend as far as Parramatta.
-The ferry system is one of the prettiest ways to get around the city, taking advantage of the city’s harbour, port and river system.
+The ferry system is one of the prettiest ways to get around the city, giving you a unique opportunity to soak up views of the city’s harbour, port and river system.

 To get real-time travel information for buses, trains, light rail and ferries in Sydney, download the TripView app.
 Available from the App Store, Google Play and Windows Phone Store, it makes planning your travel around the city a lot easier.
 With information on delays, vehicle locations and service interruptions, it will help you select the best available option for your journey.

 See the Transport NSW website for more information.